 (Check out the finished stairs here: DIY Pet Stairs – Paint, Carpet, and Completion!)

 We’re still knee deep in our master bedroom remodel and with the recent purchase of a king size bed, we found by fixing one problem (the need for more sleeping space for us and our dogs), we created another.
 Specifically that our old dog stairs (Pet Gear Easy Step III Pet Stairs, 3-step/for cats and dogs up to 150-pounds) were now too short.
-That and they were ugly plastic stairs and they just would have looked terrible in our newly redecorated room.
+That and they were ugly plastic stairs that would have looked terrible in our newly redecorated room.

 DIY Pet Stairs

 After checking out all the commercially pet steps available, the hubby decided to go all DIY and make them a custom set of stairs.
 I’m sure if you search you can find some free online plans, but be sure you take into account your own pup’s size and shape and change them as necessary.
-Also note the height and width you have to work with in the location you’ll be using them in.
+Also, note the height and width you have to work with within the location you’ll be using them in.

-The hubby just pulled out some scrap lumber – 2×4’s and trim leftover from the remodeling and came up with what he thought were deep enough and short enough stairs for our 5 pound Maltese and 10 pound Pomeranian.
+The hubby just pulled out some scrap lumber – 2×4’s and trim left over from the remodeling and came up with what he thought were deep enough and short enough stairs for our 5 pound Maltese and 10 pound Pomeranian.
 These stairs mimic their shorter gait and their longer bodies.

 The steps are nailed together and yesterday we tried them out.
 The girls adjusted well and if I’d been consulted on the design, which I was not, I would have made the top stair twice the length.
 I can see one of the girls sitting at the top blocking the other from getting up and/or down – that’s what our dogs do.
 Plus should they take a running start, which was necessary for them to get up our old stairs, there’s some slop at the top for them to stop within without falling off the end.

-These homemade DIY dog stairs are phenomenally better than the ugly plastic version we had before and they fit perfectly because they were designed for the space.
-I just hope that once they’re in place we can convince the big dog that it doesn’t mean he can get up on the bed.
+These homemade DIY dog stairs are phenomenally better than the ugly plastic version we had before, and they fit perfectly because they were designed for the space.
+I just hope that once they’re in place, we can convince the big dog that it doesn’t mean he can get up on the bed.
 After 12 years of it being his spot, it’s hard to tell him he’s no longer welcome.